heesunlee9/codespaces-dotnetcore/README.md

 ### In VS Codespaces

-#### Inital Creation
+#### Initial Creation

-For usage in VS Codespaces, you're going to want to head over to [online.visualstudio.com](https://online.visualstudio.com) and sign up for VS Codespaces (that process is outside the scope of these instructions).
-Once you've got an account and are signed in to [online.visualstudio.com](https://online.visualstudio.com), you're going to take the following steps:
+For usage in VS Codespaces, you're going to want to head over to [online.visualstudio.com](https://online.visualstudio.com?WT.mc_id=devkimchicom-github-juyoo) and sign up for VS Codespaces (that process is outside the scope of these instructions).
+Once you've got an account and are signed in to [online.visualstudio.com](https://online.visualstudio.com?WT.mc_id=devkimchicom-github-juyoo), you're going to take the following steps:

-- Ensure you're on the `/environments` page at [online.visualstudio.com/environments](https://online.visualstudio.comenvironments)
+- Ensure you're on the `/environments` page at [online.visualstudio.com/environments](https://online.visualstudio.com/environments?WT.mc_id=devkimchicom-github-juyoo)
 - In the top right corner, there'll be a "Create environment" button.
 Click this button, which will open up a panel from the right side of the screen.
 Fill in the details of this panel:
   - **Environment Name:** This will be the visible name of your environment within Codespaces.
 The value here doesn't particularly matter - I'm going to use `tinycloud`.
   - **Git Repository:** This is going to be either the URL you'd `git clone` the repo from or the GitHub `<org OR user>/<repo>` shorthand.
 For this repo, the easier value would be `codespaces-examples/base`.